lkmsk/OpenDataToNeo4J/README.md

 After you've migrated the data to Neo4J, you can also find an example to explore this data with python-based components in the notebook *DB_OpenData/Explore_With_py2neo_NetworkX.ipynb*

+In the folder *extensions* you'll find custom extensions for Neo4J.
+Currently exists one extension (*de.m.k.neo4j.ext*), that prepares and provides data to visualize booking-informations as sankey-diagram.
+The component, that provides the data (JSON) for a sankey diagram can also be used for other types of nodes (see therefore the class *SankeyDataResource*).

 I hope you've fun with the project.
 Feel free to contribute and give suggestions.